dentarg/auth0-blog/_posts/2016-11-15-a-rundown-of-es6-features.markdown

 request('https://my-api.com/endpoint', undefined, { hello: 'world' });
 ```

 This, however, does not preclude proper API design.
 In the example above, users might be tempted to pass the third argument as the second one, in particular when using `HTTP GET`.
-So, although this can help to redeuce bolierplate inside functions, care must be taken when picking the right order of arguments and their default values.
+So, although this can help to redeuce boilerplate inside functions, care must be taken when picking the right order of arguments and their default values.

 The `rest` operator is a new operator inspired by the one from C, take a look: